Independent International Panel of Experts for Flood Studies of Inland Rail in Queensland

 - Border to Gowrie – March 2021

 Flood modelling and previous reviews

-The Panel will build on years of work by world leading companies and the ARTC to develop flood models and crossing designs for Inland Rail projects spanning:
+The Panel's review builds on years of work by world leading companies and the ARTC to develop flood models and reference designs for Inland Rail.

 Find out more about Inland Rail including its design, individual construction projects and community consultation from the ARTC.